MicrosoftDocs/security/security-docs/zero-trust/adopt/rapidly-modernize-security-posture.md

 - Begin with a reasonable approach and test it out.
 Adjust as needed.
 - Pilot the approach and adjust based on what you learn.

-the following table is an example of how this can work for the **Identify risks to your organization** objective in Stage 1 of the [Plan phase](#plan-phase).
+The following table is an example of how this can work for the **Identify risks to your organization** objective in Stage 1 of the [Plan phase](#plan-phase).

 | Ready task | Actions |
 | --- | --- |